 Engine fuel on almonds?
 Is this really a thing?
-Find out all of the details about PPO and almonds so you can be a more educated consumer.
+Find out all of the details about PPO and almonds and about where to get non PPO almonds so you can be a more educated consumer.

 Before we get to the engine fuel and almonds issue, did you know that the "raw almonds" in the grocery store, health food store, or at Costco, are most certainly not raw almonds at all?